Dhruvi686/Web-Wizards2025/README.md

 EMAIL_USER=your_email
 EMAIL_PASS=your_email_password

-Run the development server:
+4. Run the development server
 npm run dev

-The application should now be running at http://localhost:3001.
+The application should now be running at http://localhost:3001 .

 **👥 Team Details**

 Nandit Kalaria

-Mahi patel
+Mahi Patel

 Kavya Patel